CloudVLab/qwiklabs-content-bundle-spec/course-template-bundle-spec.md

 # Resources that may be referenced below in steps
 resources: ...

-# The important part of a course which lists all of the activities
+# The important part of a CourseTemplate which lists all of the activities
 modules: ...

 ```